This script shall give you a basic idea of a simple hydraulic

 filter clogs up over time, resistance will increase in your system.

-oil pressure, hydraulic oil flow rate and the temperature of
+hydraulic oil pressure, hydraulic oil flow rate and the

 Alternative supplier :